DataBiosphere/data-portal/content/releases/2020-mar/working-with-release-files.md

 data = pg.read_input("2020-Mar-Landscape-Adult-Liver-10x_annotated_v1.loom", genome = "GRCh38")
 ```
 ### Seurat
  [Seurat](https://satijalab.org/seurat/) is an R package used for single-cell data quality control, analysis, and exploration.
-The following examples were tested using R v3.6.3, Python v3.7.5, Seurat v3.1.2, and LoomR v0.2.1.
+The following example files were tested using R v3.6.3, Python v3.7.5, Seurat v3.1.2, and LoomR v0.2.1.

 Load the annotated h5ad file using: